captn3m0/plaintext-everything/README.md

 - [Kanga Modelling](https://kangamodeling.codeplex.com/) - UML diagram generator in plain text.
 Written in .NET
 - [yuml.me](http://yuml.me/) - Class UML diagrams, described in plain text, and easily embeddable.

+## Finance

+- [plain text accounting](https://plaintextaccounting.org/) - umbrella site for the plain text accounting community.
+- [ledger](https://www.ledger-cli.org/) - Ledger is a powerful, double-entry accounting system that is accessed from the UNIX command-line
+- [hledger](https://hledger.org/) - cross-platform accounting software for both power users and folks new to accounting.
+- [beancount](http://furius.ca/beancount) - A double-entry bookkeeping computer language that lets you define financial transaction records in a text file, read them in memory, generate a variety of reports from them, and provides a web interface.

 ## License

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)